 Automated External Defibrillator (AED)

-An AED, or automated external defibrillator, is a life-saving device used in emergencies to help someone experiencing sudden cardiac arrest.
-This portable device checks the heart's rhythm and, if needed, delivers an electric shock to help the heart return to a normal rhythm.
+An AED, or automated external defibrillator, is a crucial device used in emergencies to assist individuals with sudden cardiac arrest.
+This portable unit monitors the heart's rhythm and, when necessary, administers an electric shock to restore normal heartbeat.

-By registering your AED online through PulsePoint, you are also making a vital contribution to public safety by helping save lives in our community.
-PulsePoint AED allows members of the public and emergency responders to quickly locate and access AEDs during a life-threatening situation.
-This greatly improves the chances of survival for someone experiencing a sudden cardiac arrest.
+PulsePoint AED allows both the public and emergency responders to quickly locate and access AEDs during critical situations, significantly increasing the likelihood of survival for someone experiencing sudden cardiac arrest.

 AED Requirements & Additional Resources